Authorities: Jersey City Shooters Hated Police, Jewish Community

 The two are also believed to have shot and killed a Jersey City police officer, Detective Joseph Seals, at a cemetery not far from the grocery store.

-In explaining their motive, Grewal said the two specifically targeted the customers in the market, which serves the Orthodox Jewish community.
+In explaining their motive, Grewal said the two specifically targeted the customers in the market, which specialized in goods for the area's Orthodox Jewish community.
 The two fired on the man, who was dressed in traditional Orthodox Jewish clothing, as he fled the market, ignoring others on the street, Grewal said.

 He added that while the two have been linked to a religious movement designated as a hate group, the Black Hebrew Israelites, Anderson and Graham appeared to have "acted alone."
 No definitive connection between the Black Israelite group and the suspected shooters has been established, but an investigation into social media and other writings was continuing Thursday, Grewal said.